 Yes, National Trademark Databases: Nations also maintain national trademark databases, and you can enquire if they possess databases in your jurisdictions.

-3. Use Online Trademark Search Tools
+Use Online Trademark Search Tools to Check Trademark Availability

 Apart from government trademark databases, there are not many web trademark search tools where you can verify availability.
 Web tools scrape other trademark databases just because no time is wasted in investing effort and time.
 Some of the best-selling top web tools are: